Mycena galericulata: Similar species

-Ecology, habitat and distribution
+Distribution and ecology

 Fruit bodies typically grow in clusters on rotting wood.

+Mycena galericulata is a very common and widely distributed species, found throughout the entire temperate zone of the Northern Hemisphere.
+In the United States, it occurs throughout eastern North America and also along the Pacific Coast.
+It has also been collected in Edo State, Nigeria.
+Although the mushroom has occasionally been reported from Australia, these collections are probably based on misidentifications.
+In 2025, the mushroom was collected in China where it grows on rotten wood and dead branches of coniferous trees in Inner Mongolia, and in central and northeast China.

 Mycena galericulata is saprobic, and grows on decaying hardwood and softwood sticks, chips, logs, and stumps.
 It can also grow from submerged wood, which may give it a terrestrial appearance.
 It typically grows in small clusters or sometimes singly.
 The fungus fruits from late spring to early winter.
 A study of litter-decomposing fungi in a coniferous forest in Finland showed that M. galericulata produces extracellular hydrolytic enzymes in the humus and eluvial soil, including β-glucosidase, β-xylosidase, α-glucosidase, butyrate esterase and sulphatase.
 The enzymes form complexes with inorganic and organic particles in the soil and break down (depolymerize) biopolymers such as cellulose, hemicellulose, and starch, which contributes to the cycling of carbon and nutrients.
 The presence of lead contamination in the soil decreases both the growth and the extracellular hydrolytic enzyme activity of M. galericulata.

-Mycena galericulata is a very common and widely distributed species, found throughout the entire temperate zone of the Northern Hemisphere.
-In the United States, it occurs throughout eastern North America and also along the Pacific Coast.
-It has also been collected in Edo State, Nigeria.
-Although the mushroom has occasionally been reported from Australia, these collections are probably based on misidentifications.
-The mushroom was reported in Bogotá, Colombia, South America.